Modules

 Introduction

 A variety of apps are available to mc2 users, possibly including different versions.
-In the present context, the term apps refers to compilers, tools, libraries, data, etc. They are managed at the user level by using Lmod environment modules.
+In the present context, the term app can either refers to a compiler, software tool, library, data, etc. Apps are managed at the user level by using Lmod environment modules.
 With this we mean that users can make apps accessible/unaccessible with simple commands.

 Apps are made available to your current shell or to your Slurm job environment, by loading app modules.
 Modules update shell environment variables (like PATH or LD_LIBRARY_PATH), so that the system can find and use the apps of your choice.
 Modules replace the need for creating or changing setup scripts like .bashrc or .bash_profile.